 I included some details which could be helpful to your studying on our education resources page.
 Be sure to check it out.

-Tip#2: Build your network with other real estate professionals in Indiana
+Tip#2: Network with real estate professionals in Indiana

 Networking with other appraisers in Indiana is a good way to gain a better understanding about the appraisal industry.
 You could do so by joining industry affiliations, online forums or even LinkedIn groups.
 For instance,